 Since Original Medicare does not cover non-medical personal care, Medicare supplemental insurance policies do not either.
 To be clear, this means they do not pay for assisted living, non-medical home care or adult day care (unless it is medical in nature).
 Read more.

 These are insurance programs for active military members, retirees and the family members of military veterans who are at least 65 years of age.
 These programs function very much like a Medicare supplemental insurance policy in that they do not extend the benefits of Medicare but simply help to cover co-payments and deductibles.
 Therefore, unfortunately, they provide little assistance towards non-medical eldercare.
 More details are available on the following links for TRICARE, CHAMPVA and other options for veterans.

 Medicaid is an insurance program for very low income individuals with limited financial assets.
 Medicaid, unlike Medicare, offers significant benefits for eldercare including non-medical care.
-Medicaid will pay for unlimited nursing home care and through each state's HCBS waivers, Medicaid usually pays for some home care, assisted living, adult day care and medical alert services even the non-medical care versions of these services.
+Medicaid will pay for unlimited nursing home care, and through each state's HCBS waivers, Medicaid usually pays for some home care, assisted living, adult day care, adult foster care, and medical alert services (even the non-medical care versions of these services).
 Click on the preceding links to find your specific state's waivers.

-There are two challenges major challenges associated with Medicaid.
+There are two major challenges associated with Medicaid.
 The first is qualifying.
 The program is reserved for individuals with very limited income and assets.
-The approximate income limit per individual is $2,000 / month and the value of their assets is limited to $2,200 (excluding their home).
+The approximate income limit per individual (in 2019) is $2,313 / month and the value of one’s assets is limited to $2,000 (excluding their home, household furnishings, and a vehicle).
 The second challenge is the availability of services.
-Nursing home care is an entitlement but assisted living, home care and adult day care all usually have a limited number of slots available and waiting lists are very common.
+Nursing home care is an entitlement (anyone who meets the requirements, will receive the benefit), but assisted living, home care, and adult day care all usually have a limited number of slots available and waiting lists are very common.